ClodMart/PhotoOrganizer/README.md

     InputTab: In the input tab you can select what Image Format you want to be considered (Options are: JPEG, BMP, PNG or all of them) and if the program will consider also subfolders (checkbox "Recursive")
     OutputTab: Here you will find two sections:
-      Organization Settings: This will give you the option to place photoes in subfolders; First select the Create Subfolders checkbox to see the options
+      Organization Settings: This will give you the option to place photos in subfolders; First select the Create Subfolders checkbox to see the options

                              The Naming Convention textbox will contain the way the program will name the subfolders,